selwynpolit/d9book/book/nodes-and-fields.md

 ```

 ## Retrieve a numeric field value
-When you load a numberic field, Drupal returns a number i.e. 0 even if that field was never initialized with a value.
+When you load a numeric field, Drupal returns a number i.e., 0, even if that field was never initialized with a value.

 ```php
 $accepted_votes = $feedback_error_node->get('field_accepted_votes')->value;
 // Returns 0 if no value was entered into the field.
 ```

-## Retrieve a text field value of comma separated values into an array
+## Retrieve a text field value of comma-separated values into an array

-If you have a text field with comma separated values such as `apple`, `pear`, `banana`, you can retrieve them into an array directly like this:
+If you have a text field with comma-separated values such as `apple`, `pear`, `banana`, you can retrieve them into an array directly like this:

 ```php
  $values_array  = explode(',', $node->field_position_keywords->value);